Akitsuyoshi/go-json/README.md

 This simple api is written in golang.

 ### Prerequisites
-1. You've already set your $GOPATH up in your local
+1. You've already installed Docker in your local or VM
 2. the knowledge of some docker to use